Where to Find Cuarón’s Roma on Your Visit to Mexico City

 Strolling the tree-lined avenues of Mexico City’s Roma neighborhood is a sightseeing activity in itself.
 The streets are filled with scenes that embody everyday life in the Mexican capital: Ladies chat behind food stands as they craft tortillas out of warm masa (dough), lone guitarists strum emphatically outside of sidewalk cafés, and cramped lavanderías (laundromats) waft the scent of fresh laundry into the streets.

+In the heart of Roma lies Mercado Medellín, a more than 50-year-old structure that survived a roof collapse in the deadly 1985 earthquake and still remains a pulse point for the neighborhood.
+Browse vendors stands’ stacked with colorful piñatas, exotic produce, Colombian coffee, and hand-built wooden furniture—you name it, you can probably find it here.
+Across the street on Monterrey and Nayarit, a nameless tortillería with an orange facade has been turning out tortillas by the thousands every day for at least half a century.
+Taste the delicious chilaquiles made with homemade salsa verde for less than a dollar.
 On a quiet corner of Colima Street in Roma Norte, Museo del Objeto del Objeto is also worth a visit.
 At this art nouveau mansion, rotating exhibits from private collector Bruno Newman’s trove of random, everyday objects (such as old radio sets, kitchen appliances, film posters, fútbol cleats, and children’s clothing) hint at shifting trends and influences in Mexico over the past two centuries.
 To take a piece of history home, stop by the nearby Piezas Unicas, an antique store dedicated to the ’40s, ’50s, and ’60s, where owner and collector Ricardo Radosh sells found-and-restored treasures, including vintage furniture and wall hangings.

 Although not geographically located in Roma, Teatro Metropólitan makes a major cameo in Cuarón’s film—and it’s well worth the 40-minute walk to the city’s historic center.
 The 3,000-seat venue still bears its retro facade (although it has seen some renovations since it was first built in the 1940s) and hosts a range of live performances each week, from banda and mariachi groups to touring pop artists.